CptAsgard/PotionMessenger/README.md

 msgbus.Route( msg );
 ```

-#Compile time vs runtime safety
+#Compile time safety vs runtime exceptions

 The strength of this messenger is in its compile-time safety.
+Compile-time safety means that errors in your code are raised when you're compiling the code, not when the code is running.
+This is the result of using messages as structs.
 Having messages be structs provides multiple upsides.

 First of all, an object is not only the key to trigger a message, but also contains the data for the message.
 You don't have to seperate the message and the data.
 The message *is* the data.